5L to B Belt Conversion: Length Table + Safe Crossover Rules

 The length conversion

 This is approximate.
-Real-world substitution should always confirm the outside circumference matches within about 1/4 inch.
+Always confirm the outside circumference matches within about 1/4 inch.
 A belt that's too short won't tension properly.
 A belt that's too long will slip.

 Common 5L sizes and their B equivalents

 Always measure the belt you're replacing.
-Part numbers degrade over time, and the sticker on a belt that's been running for three years might not match the belt that's actually on the drive.
+Part number stickers degrade.
+The sticker on a belt that's been running for three years might not match what's actually on the drive.

 What to actually do